leopoldodonnell/lifeline/README.md

 Lifeline
 ========

-Lifeline is a utility, written with Adobe Flex, that offers a connection service between web pages where cookies are not an appropriate solution.
+Lifeline is a utility, written with Adobe Flex, that offers a connection service between web pages even if they are in different applications.
+Great for determining connectivity or co-ordinating activities without going through a central server.

-(Author's Note: My initial need was to offer a way to communicate from a web page to an application running another web page in a webkit.)

-Lifeline offers a way to determine when other Lifeline instances are available through an internal ping, offers a method to send JSON data and to send shutdown requests.
+Lifeline offers ways to determine when other Lifeline instances are available through an internal ping, offers a method to send JSON data and to send shutdown requests.

 Setup